VRLabs/Particle-Driver/README.md

   * The top layer is index 0, the second layer is index 1, etc.

 ## How to use

-Testing in Unity requires the [3.0 emulator by Lyuma](https://github.com/lyuma/Av3Emulator).

 * When the Collider is colliding with the Particle, the ``ParticleDriver/IsColliding`` parameter will be set to ``True``, otherwise, it will be set to ``False``.